um-pdavila/acs_docs/docs/pegasus/soft/amazon_cli.rst

 ---> The default retry mode for AWS CLI version 2 is “standard”

-These module settings will override user “aws configure” settings (below).
+These module settings will override user “aws configure” settings.
 You can override module settings by using aws command-line options.